lmorapalafox/datasciencecoursera/README.md

 # datasciencecoursera
-To understand life behind the wall
+To understand life behind the wall.
+Give me chance to walk with you